Exposome – the concept to know to act on the health of employees

 The ATHLETE (Advancing Tools for Human Early Lifecourse Exposome Research and Translation) project is an EU-funded exposome research project coordinated by ISGlobal.
 It measures a wide range of environmental exposures (urban, chemical, lifestyle, and social risk factors) at the community and individual level on mental, cardiometabolic, and respiratory health outcomes and biological pathways from preconception through adolescence.

-Some startups are taking on the challenge of reducing the impact of the environment on health.
-This is the case of Meersens and its solution that studies in a personalized way the exposome of populations/individuals and allows to act thanks to advanced technologies in order to reduce health risks, particularly the development of chronic diseases thanks to predictive and preventive actions.
+Some startups are taking up the challenge of reducing the impact of the environment on health.
+This is the case of Meersens and its solution that studies the exposome of populations/individuals in a personalized way and allows to act thanks to advanced technologies in order to reduce health risks, particularly the development of chronic diseases thanks to predictive and preventive actions.

 If you want to take action and make the world a better place to live, please contact us, our team of experts can help you!